Civlac/SRWLED-Wiki/WLED-Programming-Notes.md

 ### On Frame Rates

 WLED limits the frame rate, and it's apparently because the LED's start flashing if the frame rate is too high.
-First off, when writing any animations, make sure you add to your animation:
+The standard for maintaining a consistent frame rate when writing any animations is to make sure you add to the end of your animation:

 return FRAMETIME;